tuckyeah/node-api-promises/README.md

     this repository.
 1. Install dependencies with `npm install`.

-## Callbacks versus Promises
+## Drawbacks to Callbacks

-Callback drawbacks:
+Asynchronous code necessitates callbacks.
+But dealing with lots of callbacks can be tricky:

 -   Callbacks can be messy when they're nested: "callback hell".
 See [`lib/copy-json.js`](lib/copy-json.js).
 -   Each callback will have to handle it's own errors if necessary.